Educational inequality in the United States: School funding

 School funding and quality have been shown to account for as much of a 40% variance in student achievement.
 While school funding can be seen as a factor that perpetuates educational inequality, it also has the ability to assist in mitigating it.

 The funding gap is a term often used to explain the differences in resource allocation between high-income and low-income schools.
 Many studies have found that states are spending less money on students from low-income communities than they are on students from high-income communities (Growing Gaps figure).
 A 2015 study found that, across the United States, school districts with high levels of poverty are likely to receive 10% less funding per student (in resources provided from the state and local government) compared to more affluent school districts.
 For students of color, this funding gap is more pervasive.
 School districts where students of color are the majority have been shown to receive 15% less per student compared to school districts that are mostly white.

 The funding gap has many implications for students whose school districts are receiving less aid from the state and local government (in comparison to less impoverished districts).
 For students in districts receiving less aid, this funding gap has led to poorer teacher quality, which has been shown to lead to low levels of educational attainment among poor and minority students.
 The Learning Policy Institute concluded from a longitudinal study in 2018 demonstrating that "a 21.7% increase in per-pupil spending throughout all 12 school-age years was enough to eliminate the education attainment gap between children from low-income and non-poor families and to raise graduation rates for low-income children by 20 percentage points".

+Another factor is district funding distribution and the models used.
+Each model prioritizes a specific aspect in education and varies in how much each school receives in funds.
+Even when state methods distribute funds equitably, the district models may affect the path of dollars, which can blunt or amplify equity, and even increase the educational gap.